affiliate disclosure

 Control Panel and Features

-Verpex uses cPanel, which is the industry standard and something most WordPress users are already familiar with.
+Verpex uses cPanel, the industry standard most WordPress users are already familiar with.

 Inside cPanel, you get access to Softaculous and WP Toolkit — WordPress management tools that lets you manage updates, cloning, staging, and security from one dashboard.